-“Please, I‘m bigger and stronger than you,” I told him and saw a glint in his eyes, but he decided not to push the envelope at that time.
+“Please, I‘m bigger and stronger than you,” I told him seeing a glint in his eyes, but he decided not to push the envelope at that time.

-We spent until lunch decorating and then a few more hours until dinner.
+We spent until lunch decorating, then a few more hours until dinner.
 Tea had finished half an hour ago as I made my way down the storage area.
 I quickly grabbed up the two bags that I had left there earlier and was soon entering the Biodome.
-At night, lights came on to illuminate the Biodome; there were a couple of spotlights either side of the lagoon and a few around the fields of food.
-I also noticed them in the water, making it shimmer but it did appear magical.
-I loved the smells of the different plants they had put in here and Ben seemed to be maintaining them well.
+At night, lights came on to illuminate the Biodome.
+A couple of spotlights either side of the lagoon and a few around the fields of food.
+I also noticed them in the water, making it shimmer, but it did appear magical.
+I loved the smells of the various plants they had put in here, and Ben seemed to be maintaining them well.
 I found a bush hiding the bags, before stripping down to my swimming shorts and diving in.
 The water was pleasantly warm as I began to do a few lengths, just to get a bit of exercise in.

 “You stole my radio!”
 Sarah screamed.
 Amanda was stood by a radio, which had an MP3 connected to it.
-How she got the MP3 into the mountain I don’t know, but we weren’t supposed to have the electrical equipment.
+How she got the MP3 into the Mountain, I don’t know, but we weren’t supposed to have electrical equipment.